OFFLINE-GmbH/oc-mall-plugin/docs/development/events.md

 This event is emitted when there was a problem during the checkout process.
 It receives a `PaymentResult` as a single argument.

+## Review

+### `mall.review.created`

+This event is emitted when a review was created.
+It receives the created `Review` model as a single argument.

+### `mall.review.updated`

+This event is emitted when a review was updated.
+It receives the updated `Review` model as a single argument.